cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 :::

-When you open the Test Runner in a project that uses the above modifications to your plugins file, only the Chrome browsers found on the system will display in the list of available browsers.
+When you open the Test Runner in a project that uses the above modifications, only the Chrome browsers found on the system will display in the list of available browsers.

 <DocsImage src="/img/guides/plugins/chrome-browsers-only.png" alt="Filtered list of Chrome browsers" ></DocsImage>